 - Perform quality improvement audits

 Medical transcriptionists use audio playback equipment or software that is connected to their computer.
-This equipment often includes a headset and foot pedal, which are used to control the recording playback speed.
-They use word-processing and other specialized software, as well as medical reference materials, as needed.
+This equipment includes a headset and foot pedal which are used to control the recording playback speed.
+They use word processing and other specialized software, as well as medical reference materials, as needed.

 Technological advances have changed the way some medical transcription is done.
-In the past, medical transcriptionists would listen to an entire dictation to produce a transcribed report.
-While many transcriptionists still perform these traditional transcription services, many are taking on additional roles.
+In the past, all transcription was done by listening to a dictation and transcribing the report.
+While many transcriptionists still perform these traditional transcription services, others are taking on additional roles.
 Today, many medical documents are prepared with the use of speech recognition technology, in which specialized software automatically prepares an initial draft of a report.
-The transcriptionist then reviews the draft for accuracy, identifying any errors, and editing the report, when necessary.
+The transcriptionist then reviews the draft for accuracy, identifying any errors, and editing the report as necessary.

-Transcriptionists may need to be familiar with electronic health records (EHR) systems.
-They may need to enter reports, create templates, help develop documentation policies, and train physicians on how to use EHR systems.
+Medical transcriptionists need to be familiar with electronic health records (EHR) systems as they may need to enter reports, create templates, help develop documentation policies, and train physicians on how to use EHR systems.

 Medical transcriptionists who work in doctors’ offices may have other duties, such as answering phones and greeting patients.

 Medical transcriptionists in Canada usually earn between $13.67/hour and $29.65/hour.

 Here is the job outlook for medical transcriptionists by province and territory.
 Note: This may not include allowance for the remote transcriptionist who works from home.